 Some concerts have an 18-year age limit.
 Guests aged 13-17 years may attend such concerts when accompanied by a guardian (minimum age 23 years).
 The guardian can take responsibility for up to two underage guests.
 The guardian form must be completed and brought to the venue.

-Stavanger Concert Hall has a universal design, and there are fixed areas in the various halls for wheelchair users.
+Stavanger Concert Hall has a universal design, and there are fixed areas in the various halls for wheelchair users and persons with reduced mobility.

 For concerts that take place in the Zetlitz hall with a standing audience, a ramp is built with space for wheelchairs.
 The same space is offered to those with reduced mobility, in need of facilitation.
 Tickets for carers/companions are also available.
 There is limited space on the ramp, but we do our best to distribute the seats accordingly, so everyone can bring one carer/companion.

-Our front-of-house staff is here to help you in the best possible way, so don’t be afraid to ask if you need assistance.
+During events, our front-of-house staff is here to help you in the best possible way, so don’t be afraid to ask if you need assistance or to borrow equipment.

-Children’s tickets can be purchased for young people aged up to 16 years.
+Tickets specifically for children are offered for certain events.
+These are valid and can be purchased for children / young people up to 16 years.

 Stavanger Concert Hall is located by the sea in Sandvigå, about 700 metres north-west of the market place.
 Kuppelhallen (the old concert hall) is located in the Bjergsted park, situated north-west of the main concert hall.
 The halls are easily accessible on foot or by bicycle along the Blue Promenade or through Old Stavanger.